 Explore a plethora of remarkably affordable hotels in Kyoto!

-5. Sleep in an internet café
+5. Sleep at an internet café

 Spending a night in an internet café isn’t as bad and uncomfortable as you think it would be.
 Most internet cafes in Japan are lined with columns of private cubicles, each equipped with a DVD player, TV, computer and a super comfortable reclining chair.
 Did I mention that it is much cheaper than staying in a hotel?